The 10 Best Keyboard Stands

 video play icon

 This wiki has been updated 39 times since it was first published in January of 2016.
 Whether you're a professional musician, a music student, or you just tickle the ivories for fun, one of these keyboard stands will provide you with a stable platform on which to place your instrument.
 Designed for use specifically with electric models, these come in options good for use at home, in studios, and onstage, with some even able to support multiple instruments.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. RockJam Xfinity